tom--/precis/README.md

 The client (e.g. web browser) **prepares** strings (e.g. username, password) before sending them over the network.
 Servers (e.g. a PHP app) **enforce** specific rules
-(e.g. checking for disallowed characters, case folding, etc.) on strings *before* comparing them (e.g. with values in a database).
+(e.g. checking for disallowed characters, case mapping, etc.) on strings *before* comparing them (e.g. with values in a database).
 Both strings involved in a comparison must be enforced.
 If a hash function is used in the comparison (e.g. for a password), enforcement comes before hashing and comparison.